dhruvv-19/Wanderlust-travel-app/README.md

 - Used `cloudinary` for image storage and secure delivery
 - Images are displayed via hosted URLs
 - Users can upload images while creating or editing listings

 ---

+## 🗺️ Maps & Geocoding

+- Integrated **Mapbox** for interactive maps
+- Forward geocoding to convert location names into coordinates
+- Store location geometry in MongoDB for each listing
+- Display maps with marker on listing show pages
+- Responsive map styling for a better user experience

+---